-+H-860-006 3D Printing Unique Items (SF1050): 3D printing uses plastic or other materials to build a 3-dimensional (3D) object from a digital design.
++H-860-007 3D Printing (SF1050) - 3D printing uses plastic or other materials to build a 3-dimensional (3D) object from a digital design (including 3D Pen Creation).
 Youth may use original designs or someone else's they have re-designed in a unique way.
 Exhibits will be judged based on the motivation and/or problem identified.
-For example, 3D objects printed as part of the design process for robot or other engineering project or cookie cutter.
-Must include design notebook with motivation or problem statement the prototype was 3D printing will include a notebook with the following:
+For example, 3D objects printed as part of the design process for robot or other engineering project.
+Must include design notebook that addresses the following questions: